 Seating is offered Tuesday through Sunday at 5:30pm, 7:00pm and 8:30pm.

 With the vast majority of fish coming straight from Japan, quality here is just as important as quality control.
-This relatively new spot has quickly become considered one of the best Upper West Side sushi places.
+This relatively new UWS restaurant has quickly become considered one of the best Upper West Side sushi places.